|

 History:

 As with the other two O'Hare Extension stations that opened in 1983, the station included specially-designed artwork for the facility, an early example of an art component being included in a transit infrastructure project.
-Rosemont received a wood sculpture by Martin Puryear that elegantly describes the open-air space within the structure of Rosemont station.
-The River Road Ring, whose name is derived from the station's original name, is a visually seamless arc of polished wood culminating in overlapping ends at the top of its tilted radius, which connects the upper and lower levels of the transportation facility.
-Wood and other natural materials are also pervasive in Puryear's work, and like the biomorphic forms he creates, reflect his interest in biology, nature and landscape.
-River Road Ring is a particularly dynamic example of Puryear's talent for integrating the natural and the manmade.
+Rosemont received a wood sculpture by Martin Puryear, a well-known artist known for his devotion to traditional craft, that elegantly described the open-air space within the structure of Rosemont station.
+The River Road Ring, whose name was derived from the station's original name, was a visually seamless arc of polished wood culminating in overlapping ends at the top of its tilted radius, which connected the upper and lower levels of the transportation facility.
+Wood and other natural materials are common in Puryear's work, and like the biomorphic forms he creates, reflect his interest in biology, nature and landscape.
+River Road Ring was a particularly dynamic example of Puryear's talent for integrating the natural and the man-made.
+The sculpture was removed in 2011 due to deterioration of the piece, owing to the materials used and the location of its installation.
+The artwork could not have been repaired and would have needed to be recreated, which was not financially feasible.

 One possible alignment for the extension of the Blue line past O'Hare has the new tracks splitting off the line after this station due to the difficulty of extending the subterranean tunnel further into the O'Hare International Airport complex.
 This arrangement would make Rosemont a busy transfer station for passengers wishing to board trains going to O'Hare instead of Schaumburg.
 This, however, is not the preferred option.